 Monitoring and Evaluation Manager

-- Port Moresby with travel to the provinces, Papua New Guinea
+- Located in Port Moresby, Papua New Guinea

 The Incentive Fund Phase 4 (IF4) aims to attract, identify and incentivise high performing organisations to expand the reach, coverage and quality of their contribution to service delivery and/or economic development in Papua New Guinea (PNG).
 Projects previously funded include the redevelopment of markets, schools, health aid posts, clinics and hospitals and the construction of marketplaces and bridges.